 Make a Plan

 Determine what rides or attractions are the most important to your family.
 If your kids are older, they may be most interested in the coasters and larger thrill rides, which are mostly to the right and back of the park once you enter the gates.
 Smaller children will find more excitement that is the right size and speed for them to the left.
-Remain flexible if your kids discover other fun things to do along the way, because there really are a lot of extra things to explore like playground areas, Lego building areas, Lego creations, and photo opportunities throughout the park.
+The new LEGO Movie World is to the left (and has something for everyone).
+Remain flexible if your kids discover other fun things to do along the way, because there really are a lot of extra things to explore like playground areas, LEGO and DUPLO building areas, LEGO creations, and photo opportunities throughout the park.

 Bring a Swim Suit and Towel

 The water park (which requires an additional ticket) is open some weekends in cooler months and more often in hotter seasons—check the calendar.
-But even if you do not plan to hit the water park, there are many water play areas (such as Pirate Shores and over near the Duplo Splash Safari play area) where your tadpoles will have an amazing time splashing about.
+But even if you do not plan to hit the water park, there are many water play areas (such as Pirate Shores and LEGO Movie World) where your tadpoles will have an amazing time splashing about.
 Plus, you can wear swimsuits on some of the water rides that are guaranteed to soak you.
 There are changing rooms and family-size dryers outside of Pirate Shores.
 If you forget your suit or towel, they sell almost everything you could ever need for water play in the park.

 Our LEGOLAND California Touring Plan for Older and More Daring Kids

-If your kids like thrills, then we recommend heading to the right toward Lego Technic: Project X first, then Knight’s Tournament and the Dragon.
+If your kids like thrills, then we recommend heading to the right toward LEGO Technic: Project X first, then Knight’s Tournament and the Dragon.
 The Lost Kingdom Adventure is slow moving but will thrill sharp shooters who enjoy aiming at targets.
 Back track to Bionicle Blaster and Aquazone Wave Racer.
-If your froglets like water rides and the weather allows, you might have them hike up through Miniland USA and past the Star Wars Miniland area (check that one off the must-do list for Star Wars fans) toward Pirate Shores and Pirate Reef where they can change into swimsuits and play in the water, hit the Pirate Reef Big Wave Ride, and go to war with the land-loving guests aiming sprayers at boats in Splash Battle.
+If your froglets like water rides and the weather allows, you might have them hike up through Miniland USA and toward Pirate Shores and Pirate Reef where they can change into swimsuits and play in the water, hit the Pirate Reef Big Wave Ride, and go to war with the land-loving guests aiming sprayers at boats in Splash Battle.

-Kids 13 and under can earn their driver’s license at Driving School, test their climbing strength at Kid’s Power Towers, pedal around at Sky Cruiser then and check out Coastersaurus.
-After all these activities the lines will be at their peak, so set your kids free in several of the Lego-building areas throughout the park (such as the Build and Test Area in Imagination Zone).
+Kids 13 and under can earn their driver’s license at Driving School, test their climbing strength at Kid’s Power Towers, and go for a ride on a flying couch on Emmet's Flying Adventure Ride in LEGO Movie World then and check out Coastersaurus.
+After all these activities the lines will be at their peak, so set your kids free in several of the LEGO-building areas throughout the park (such as the Build and Test Area in Imagination Zone).
 This is a great time to sit down, take a rest and let them create.
 Your family may also enjoy playing together at the Xbox WB Games Family GameSpace.
 Plus, you know the kids won’t let you out of the park without at least walking through the Big Shop Gift Store.

 Our LEGOLAND California Touring Plan for Younger Guests

-If you have tadpoles of multiple ages as so many of us do, ask about rider switch and take advantage of the many Lego play areas adjacent to most lines, where you can entertain a little one, while a bigger kid rides.
+If you have tadpoles of multiple ages as so many of us do, ask about Parent Swap and take advantage of the many LEGO play areas adjacent to most lines, where you can entertain a little one, while a bigger kid rides.
 There are so many more things to do at LEGOLAND California, but if you hit these highlights you will leave feeling like you accomplished quite a lot in your day.

 See a Show

 Depending on the season you visit there may be more or fewer attractions open.
-We did not get to participate in the Fire Rescue in Fun Town Police and Fire Academy because it was closed, but it is “toadally” worth putting your family to the test if you get the chance.
+Our family loves to participate in the Fire Rescue in Fun Town Police and Fire Academy when it's open because it is toadally worth putting the family to the test.

 If you are visiting near a holiday and wait times are more than you can stand, you can pay extra to reserve ride times with Reserve ‘N’ Ride.
 There are different packages that range in price.
-Be aware that the only plan that works for Sky Cruiser is $100 per person, and it is definitely not worth that cost.
 If you arrive early and hit your favorite rides first you should not feel the need to pay more money.

 Keep in mind that following a touring plan, while remaining flexible and being prepared for water fun, is the best blueprint for helping your family build some “hoppy” family memories at LEGOLAND California.
 If you are in the San Diego area, be sure to check out SeaWorld San Diego, which also provides some water-based fun as well as more hands-on exhibits and activities for kids.